How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 - Human oversight — edge cases handed off with full context; mandatory for EU high-risk AI.

-- Explainable outputs — reasoning the domain professional can evaluate, not "the AI said so."
+- Explainable outputs — reasoning the domain professional can independently evaluate, beyond an opaque "the AI said so"

 - Data governance — GDPR minimization and purpose limitation; HIPAA where relevant; documentation for high-risk classification.